UmamiAppearance/JSLiveExamples/README.md

 ```

 ### Creating an Example
-After importing the templates can be used inside of the HTML.
+After importing, the templates can be used inside of your HTML.
 A Basic example may look like this:

 ```html
 <template class="live-example">